A retreat day of

 Please join Great River Tendai Sangha for this one-day retreat.

 Where: 2404 Mt Vernon Ave, 2nd Floor, Alexandria, VA 22301

-Suggested Donation (dana): $75.
-No one will be turned away for inability to pay.
+Suggested Donation (dana practice): $75.
+No one will be turned away for inability to pay or lack of funds.

 After submitting your RSVP below, you will be directed to the PayPal payment page.
 Checks and cash will also be accepted at the event.
-Contributions are tax deductible.
+All contributions are tax deductible.